imgonewild/htc-react-hooks/README.md

 Run `git clone https://github.com/imgonewild/htc-react-hooks.git` for downloading repository to local.

-Run `cd htc/ && npm install` for installing the dependencies in the local node_modules folder.
+Run `cd htc-react-hooks/ && npm install` for installing the dependencies in the local node_modules folder.

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 # Logics